CanadianBias/patent-management-system/README.md

 ## Project Requirements
 *Project requirements that are complete are marked as <font color="green">green</font>, requirements that are partially complete are marked as <font color="yellow">yellow</font>, requirements that are not complete are marked as <font color="red">red</font>.*

-[!WARNING]
+> [!WARNING]
-Markdown text coloring is not supported by GitHub's Markdown editor.
+> Markdown text coloring is not supported by GitHub's Markdown editor.
 If you are reading this in GitHub, only 7 is marked yellow.
 The rest are marked green.

-Test List
-- [ ] number one
-- [ ] number two
-- [x] number three

 The project shall:
 1. <font color="green">Use an Ubuntu Server Linux virtual machine to host all services required.</font>